Application and Eligibility Requirements

 *No cover sheet is required.
-Transcripts should be sent to PharmCAS as soon as you begin your PharmCAS and USC Supplemental applications.
+Transcripts should be sent to PharmCAS as soon as you begin your PharmCAS application.

 Applicants with U.S. permanent resident status and/or naturalized citizenship and holders of international visas who complete pre-pharmacy courses and/or hold the equivalent to a U.S. bachelor’s degree from outside the United States are required to:

-- Submit an official evaluation from IERF (International Education Research Foundation) to PharmCAS.
+- Submit an official evaluation of your coursework and degree from WES (World Education Services) to PharmCAS.